DanielHarnden/DataPrometheus/frontendGUI/README.md

-## Data Prometheus Frontend
+# Data Prometheus Frontend

-This directory contains the HTML, CSS, and JavaScript necessary to run Data Prometheus' GUI.
-The frontend's sole purpose is to give the end user a more accessible and convenient way to run Data Prometheus.
+This directory houses the files necessary to run Data Prometheus's GUI.
+This GUI is designed to provide end users with a user-friendly and convenient interface to interact with Data Prometheus.

+The frontend consists of HTML, CSS, and JavaScript files.
+The frontend utilizes JavaScript functions to call a Flask API (located in the prometheusMain directory), enabling it to interact with the underlying functionality of the Data Prometheus program.
+A Python http serveris used to host the frontend.